ovh/docs/pages/storage_and_backup/object_storage/s3_location/guide.en-ca.md

     </tr>
 </table>

-_*the default storage class on the **io** endpoint will be Standard, i.e. if you don't specify a storage class, your object will be stored in our Standard tier._
+_* The default storage class on the **io** endpoint will be Standard, i.e. if you don't specify a storage class, your object will be stored in our Standard tier._

 The mapping for **READ(GET/LIST/HEAD)** operations on the **io** endpoint is the following: